jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5.md

  - wants to inflict more punishment, than what every indifferent person wants to see.

-### The Perfection of Human Nature is in feeling for others while restraining ourselves.
+### The Perfection of Human Nature is in feeling for others while restraining ourselves

 {{< s v="44" >}} Hence, the perfection of human nature is:
 - in feeling much for others and little for ourselves, and
 - in restraining our selfish and to indulge our benevolent affections

 Only these can produce that harmony of feelings.

-- The great law of Christianity is to love our neighbour as we love ourselves
+The great law of Christianity is to love our neighbour as we love ourselves.

-- The great law of nature is to love ourselves only=
+The great law of nature is to love ourselves only:
-  - as we love our neighbour,
+- as we love our neighbour, and
 - as our neighbour is capable of loving us.

 {{< s v="45" >}} Good taste and good judgement imply:
 - a delicacy of sentiment, and